 Plants for a Sunny Container

 Have a sunny spot on your patio, deck or porch?
 Need an accent for a bright spot in your garden?
 These beautiful plants are hard to kill and will thrive in container gardens in full sun.
 They are also lovely and common enough to easily find.
-However, just because they're common doesn't mean you can't make them look spectacular with the right container.Continue to 2 of 7 below.
+Just because they're common doesn't mean you can't make them look spectacular in the right container.Continue to 2 of 7 below.

 02 of 07